 For an in-depth look at content filters, see section on Filters & Query Parameters.

-You can setup connection with an LDAP server to allow your users to login into knowi using LDAP credentials.
+You can set up a connection with an LDAP server to allow your users to login to knowi using LDAP credentials.
 Please Contact us to enable this feature.
-LDAP server used only as read-only information to login and get info about logged-in user objects to map to Knowi fields of user account.
+The LDAP server used only as read-only information to login and get information about logged-in user objects to map directly to Knowi fields contained within their user account.

-You as administrator of your account will be able to see LDAP tab with configurations in User settings.
-You can create multiple different LDAP configurations.
-Click "Add" to add new configuration.
-If you want to edit an existing configuration, please select it from drop-down list.
-After selecting you can edit or view existing configuration or delete it by pressing "Delete" button.
+It is possible to create multiple different LDAP configurations.
+Click "Add" to add a new configuration.
+If you wish to edit an existing configuration, please select it from the drop-down list.
+After selecting the configuration, you can then edit or view the existing configuration or delete it by pressing the "Delete" button.

 Type an configuration name (any), your LDAP server host and port, and select TLS checkbox if your LDAP server supports TLS encryption.

 This section used to enter an "master" LDAP account which have access to get info about LDAP user objects which you or users want to login with.
 After entering credentials you can click small "Test" button to check if credentials and Connection details valid.
 This will run connection with LDAP server, "bind" with entered master DN and then unbind and disconnect from server.

 Base search DN: this is the top root path to start the search of the user.